2017 HOLIDAY SANITATION COLLECTION SCHEDULE

 MARTIN LUTHER KING DAY

-Garbage and recyclables will be picked up the day after your regular collection day.
-Tuesdays Commercial pick up will be delayed a day and Fridays Commercial pick up will remain the same.
-There will be no appliance pick up on Friday, June 3rd.
-The next available appliance pick up will be Friday, June 10th.
+Garbage, Recyclables, and Commercial will be picked up the day after your regular collection day.
+There will be no appliance pick up on Thursday, June 1st.
+The next available appliance pick up will be Thursday, June 8th.

 INDEPENDENCE DAY – JULY 4TH

-Garbage and recyclables will be picked up the day after your regular collection day.
-Tuesdays Commercial pick up will be delayed a day and Fridays Commercial pick up will remain the same.
-There will be no appliance pick up on Friday, September 9th.
-The next available appliance pick up will be Friday, September 16th.
+Garbage, Recyclables, and Commercial routes will be picked up the day after your regular collection day.
+There will be no appliance pick up on Thursday, September 7th.
+The next available appliance pick up will be Thursday, September 14th.

-Sanitation crews will be working Veteran’s Day, Friday, November 11th.
+Collierville Public Services will be closed on Veteran’s Day, Saturday, November 11th.
 Collection for the week will be as regularly scheduled.

-Garbage and recyclables will run as regularly scheduled.
-There will be no appliance pick up on Thursday, November 24th.
-The next available appliance pick up will be Thursday, December 1st.
+Garbage, Recyclables, and Commercial will run as regularly scheduled.
+There will be no appliance pick up on Thursday, November 23rd.
+The next available appliance pick up will be Thursday, November 30th.

-Collierville Public Services will be closed Friday, December 23rd in observance of Christmas Eve.
-The Sanitation collection schedule for the week of December 19th thru December 23rd will be as follows:
+Collierville Public Services will be closed Monday, December 25th and Tuesday, December 26th in observance of Christmas Eve and Christmas Day.
+The Sanitation Division will be working on Tuesday, December 26th.
+The Sanitation collection schedule for the week will be as follows:

 - Sanitation Collection Schedule Map